Petess/goWordPressXML2HTML/README.md

 # goWordPressXML2HTML

+# About

-This code is for a converter that converts WordPressXML into HTML that enables it to be fed into Pandoc to enable the content from WordPress posts to be available for Pandoc.
+This code is for a converter that converts WordPress XML into HTML.
+The HTML that results can then be fed into Pandoc to convert to other formats such as docx or pdf.

+# How to build

+go build -o goWordPressXML2HTML

+# How to run

+goWordPressXML2HTML -input <wordpress.xml> -output <outputfilename.html>

 # Notes